Got too many items on your holiday shopping list? Or rather, have you had a lot of unplanned purchases already?

 Eyeing a gadget, appliance, or any high-ticket item?
 Wait at least two days before deciding whether to buy it or not.
 You don’t have to rush your spending decision.
 You’re more likely to make a rational decision after spending some time thinking about it.

-Keep these Christmas shopping tips in mind to avoid a holiday hangover in January and dealing with a high credit card balance or worse, a zero balance on your bank account.
+Keep these Christmas shopping tips in mind, so you won’t have to deal with a holiday hangover in January, a high credit card balance (or worse, a zero balance on your bank account), and a feeling of guilt and regret.